-The Risk Assessment for the Namoi Water Resource Plan Area (DPIE-W, in prep) was undertaken to inform water resource planning in the Namoi.
+The Risk Assessment for the Namoi Water Resource Plan Area (DPIE-Water 2019a) was undertaken to inform water resource planning in the Namoi.
 It identifies risks to areas of conservation value, based on hydrological change within sub-catchments, and presents strategies outlining how those risks are mitigated in the Namoi WRP.
-This section complements the Namoi Risk Assessment and addresses the specific risks and constraints that may affect the implementation of the LTWP.
+This chapter complements that risk assessment and addresses the specific risks and constraints that may affect the implementation of the LTWP.

-This chapter focuses on risks to meeting the EWRs of priority environmental assets and functions in the Namoi catchment (Risks and constraints to meeting environmental water requirements
+This chapter focuses on risks to meeting the EWRs of priority environmental assets and functions in the Namoi catchment (Table 11).

-Table 11).
 Beyond achieving, or not achieving the EWRs, it also outlines the risks and constraints that affect our capacity to achieve the ecological objectives of this LTWP (Table 12).